mazurowski-lab/osteoarthritis-classification/README.md

 step5: click "save" button to choose the path to save the png and txt result.

-## run source code under python environment
+## run source code under docker environment
  step1: setup docker environment on linux.
  step2: go to root folder.
 ### version 1: